shaizakhan35/ai110-module2show-pawpal-starter/reflection.md

 - Briefly describe your initial UML design.
 - What classes did you include, and what responsibilities did you assign to each?
+My initial UML design included four classes.
+Owner holds owner identity and maintains a collection of pets.
+Pet represents a single animal with attributes like breed and age, and keeps its own list of tasks.
+Task is a dataclass for a single care event and it stores what the task is, when it's scheduled, its priority, and whether it recurs.
+Scheduler is the central coordinator that holds all tasks and pets and exposes the algorithmic methods for sorting, filtering, conflict detection, and recurring task generation.

 **b.
 Design changes**